steveschmitt/phaser3demo/SETUP.md

 - Add to PATH

 These settings will make it easier to start VSCode when needed.

+You can see [this YouTube video](https://www.youtube.com/watch?v=MlIzFUI1QGA) if you want step-by-step instructions.

 After it's installed, you should be open a command prompt and run: